thedodo/FC-DCNN/README.md

 A demo of this network is available online.
 [colab](https://colab.research.google.com/drive/1i5k-YTCsmQC8IIURBh802oKeyZP_ZSHG)

-# TODO:

-- Update train notebook and python script to create patches during training (not load npy!)
--update test with addparam?
-- copy fillincons from new project (threshold!)
-- !!TEST AGAIN!!

 The whole project is in pure python 3.6 with the exception of the jupyter-notebook inference script.
 For performace reasons the post-processing is done in cython which can be installed via:

  ```pip install Cython ```